 - Work out how you are going to take your product to market in terms of channels and methods compared to the competition.

-- Work out your marketing messages and view them from your Client's perspective, making sure you are not tempted to say 'So What' to any of your marketing assertions.
+- Work out your marketing messages and view them from your Client's perspective, making sure they are not tempted to say 'So What' to any of your marketing assertions.

 - Plan.
 You can model a business financially and in terms of items and for very little cost.
 Even testing your 'products' and messaging with prospects before you commit.
 Many people are prepared to give free advice and feedback.
 Prove the concept as a 'side hustle' before taking the full-time plunge.